Confessions of a Capri-phile

 Before my first visit to Capri, I made the same association that a lot of people do.
 Capri = Blue Grotto.
 Rowing into that grotto is indeed a very neat experience.
 But it’s not why I’ve been back so many times, or why I’ve made sure that every visit lasts for at least two days.

 Capri has been on bucket lists since Tiberius was emperor of Rome; the ruins of his villa are proof of that.
 It’s one of those rare places that has an ideal mix of civilization and natural beauty.
-Since we spend two nights here on our Amalfi Coast walking tour, I can’t imagine how much the usual day-trippers from Naples or Sorrento miss.
+Since we spend two nights here on our popular Amalfi Coast walking tour, I can’t imagine how much the usual day-trippers from Naples or Sorrento miss.

 The Grand Hotel Quisisana